Mix 4 tablespoons of softened vegan butter with 2 cloves of minced garlic and 2 tablespoons of fresh chopped parsley. Set aside for later.

 Notes

-If you use nori sheets instead of flakes, you can put them in the blender and plus it a few times to break them up.
+If you use nori sheets instead of flakes, you can put them in the blender and pulse it a few times to break them up.